jakartaee/jsonp-api/bundles/ri/src/main/resources/README.txt

   </dependency>

-* GlassFish 5.x already bundles latest Jakarta JSON Processing implementation and Jakarta RESTful Web Services integration module.
+* GlassFish 6.x already bundles latest Jakarta JSON Processing implementation and Jakarta RESTful Web Services integration module.
-If you deploy an application with GlassFish 5.x, your application (war/ear) doesn't have to bundle APIs nor the ri jar.
+If you deploy an application with GlassFish 6.x, your application (war/ear) doesn't have to bundle APIs nor the implementation jar.

-* Samples can be run from https://github.com/javaee/glassfish-samples
+* Samples can be run from https://github.com/eclipse-ee4j/glassfish-samples